 We are responsive to changing needs.
 Staff carry out risk assessments and review them regularly to ensure that individual needs are met in a safe manner.
 Staff have a good awareness of specialist technology and equipment and we regularly carry out assessments with other agencies who provide specialist equipment.
 Close working with St Rose’s speech and language therapists ensures we meet students’ needs in a holistic way.

-Many of the children and students at St. Rose’s will require medical input and surgery as a result of their physical disabilities and staff work closely with families and hospital therapists to ensure that rehabilitation programmes are carried out post-surgery.
+Many of the children and students at St. Rose’s and St Martin’s will require medical input and surgery as a result of their physical disabilities and staff work closely with families and hospital therapists to ensure that rehabilitation programmes are carried out post-surgery.

-St. Rose’s is fully wheelchair accessible with many excellent facilities on-site, including the hydrotherapy pool, sensory room, sensory garden, trampoline and extensive grounds.
+St. Rose’s and St Martin’s is fully wheelchair accessible with many excellent facilities on-site, including the hydrotherapy pool, sensory room, sensory garden, trampoline and extensive grounds.
 We have our own wheelchair accessible vehicles and frequently take children and students out in the local community and beyond.
-St Rose’s also takes part in on-site, local and regional sporting activities and galas.
+St Rose’s and St Martin’s also takes part in on-site, local and regional sporting activities and galas.
 These challenges help to motivate children and students to achieve greater independence.

 St Rose’s aims to provide a broad and balanced curriculum that offers stimulating opportunities appropriate to the needs of our students.

 A team of experienced therapists are employed directly by the school to work alongside education and care staff.
 Collaborative therapy and sharing that knowledge is integral to the work of our school.